net-shell/openprice/readme.md

 It's designed to be stackable and scalable.

 ##### (Server) Queue
-The queue has a simple workflow:
+The queue has a simple workflow.
+Using the REST API the typical worker scenario looks like this:

 * `GET /api/v1/queue` returns a list of product IDs not related to recent (8h) prices and not related to a recently updated `:Promise`.
 * `GET /api/v1/lock/{product}` assigns the given product a new `:Promise` and returns its id